 LEGACY OF HOPE

 The Charles Colson Legacy of Hope award is bestowed annually on a person or foundation that has invested faithfully and generously in the restoration of those affected by crime and incarceration.
-With visionary stewardship, the awardee has enabled the ministry to make significant advancements in its mission.
+With visionary stewardship, the awardee has enabled Prison Fellowship to make significant advancements in our mission.

 ADVOCATE OF HOPE